 The sampling method, purposeful sampling, was ideal for this study since the participants or sources of data provided rich personal experiences related to the topic studied (Creswell, 2013).
-The researcher focused on content validity by ensuring all questions and follow-up questions related to the approved original driving questions of research:
+The researcher focused on content validity by ensuring that all questions and follow-up questions related to the approved original, driving research questions.

 Driving Questions:

-Three questions drive this study.
+Three questions drove this study.

 What perceptions do mothers who have children attending urban middle schools or urban high schools have about culturally relevant teaching practices?